 Contributions should not have been published before.

 Contributions should be submitted in Arabic.

 The winning articles will be published on one of the ICRC’s platforms.
 (The ICRC reserves the right to edit contributions to ensure they meet the ICRC’s editorial standards.)

 Contributions should be submitted by email to email@example.com.

 Entries will be judged by a panel of journalism and humanitarian professionals.
-The winners will be announced during a public event that will take place in Gaza and on the ICRC’s social media platforms.
+The winners will be announced through the ICRC’s social media platforms.